Fede’s Guide to a Healthier Life

 It took me a long time to figure out how wrong I was.

 This guide is what I wish someone had handed me back then.
-It focuses mostly on interventions with strong evidence, and then on a smaller set of lower-confidence but plausibly useful extras.
-Not what sells supplements or makes for good magazine content.
+Most of it is stuff with good research behind it.
+Some of it is things that seem useful but where I would be more cautious.
 The studies are linked at the end if you want to check them yourself.

-One thing before you start: order matters more than most people think.
-The biggest mistake is optimizing the wrong layer.
+One thing before you start: order matters.
+The biggest mistake is working on the wrong layer.
 People buy supplements while sleeping six hours a night.
 They track every calorie while sitting still all day.
 Fix the foundation first.
-Small decisions repeated for years matter far more than occasional heroic effort.
+What you do most days matters much more than the occasional big push.

 #The short version

 If you read nothing else, read this.
-These ten habits capture most of what the research says actually matters.
+These eleven habits capture most of what the research says actually matters.

 1. Sleep 7-9 hours at consistent times